Why declaring Jerusalem the capital of Israel is so controversial

 Who lives in Jerusalem?

 Roughly 850,000 people live in Jerusalem -- 37% are Arab and 61% are Jewish, according to the independent think tank Jerusalem Institute.
 The Jewish population includes around 200,000 ultra-Orthodox Jews, with the rest split generally between religious Zionist and secular Jews.
-Another 1% are Arab Christians.
+96% of the city's Arab population is Muslim; the other 4% is Christian.

 The vast majority of the Palestinian population lives in East Jerusalem.
 Although there are some mixed neighborhoods in Jerusalem where both Israelis and Arabs live, most of the neighborhoods are split.